 Whale watching safari

 Many people dream of seeing whales.
 Encountering these large marine mammals is an experience that is completely unique.
 For several decades, the Vestfjord was one of the largest feeding grounds for orcas (aka killer whales) during the winter.
 Orcas and humpback whales mostly feed on herring.
 However, the herring has migrated north in recent years, and there are now few whales to be seen in Lofoten.
 If you are extremely lucky, the occasional minke whale, orca or porpoise may still appear in the waters around Lofoten.
 Whale watching safaris are no longer arranged from Lofoten.

 If you want to see whales, we recommend visiting the neighbouring archipelago Vesterålen.
+Or you can book a safari with one of our partners in the Tromsø area.
 It’s possible to go on whale watching safaris here year-round and you will have a chance of seeing sperm whales, humpback whales, orcas, minke whales and pilot whales.

 As many want to experience Lofoten, it’s important to remember that the sea, uncultivated areas, mountains and coastal zone are already inhabited – by animals and birds.
 When enjoying Lofoten’s fascinating wildlife, be considerate by giving the animals the priority they deserve and desperately need.
 As humans, we have a duty to give way – and the animals have the right of way!

 - Don’t scare animals or birds.
 If you encounter animals, stay calm and let the animal pass or continue uninterrupted.
 Sit still and observe from a distance.